 January food monthly observances

 January is a cold month for many of us, so it’s appropriate that the foods honored this month are sometimes quite warm and toasty.
-(Strawberry ice cream day is an odd exception!)
+(National Strawberry Ice Cream Day is an odd exception!)

-It is not just days of the month that are associated with food.
-Sometimes the whole month is known for a certain type of food.
-For January we observe these foods:
+It is not just days of the month that are associated with food and drinks.
+Sometimes the whole month is known for a certain type of food or drink.
+For January we observe these days:

-- National Hot Tea Month – Have a cuppa!
+• National Hot Tea Month – Pour a cuppa your favorite tea!

-- National Oatmeal Month – You can use oatmeal in lots of ways other than for breakfast.
+• National Oatmeal Month – You can use oatmeal for meals other than for breakfast like with these apple pie oatmeal bars a la mode for dessert.

 Share these national food holidays in January on Twitter